-- Use only PCIe adapters approved by Stratus.
-Before approving a PCIe adapter, Stratus thoroughly tests it to make sure that it interacts properly with Stratus systems, including I/O redundancy with a duplexed partner if an active PCIe adapter or I/O module fails or is removed from service.
-Customers who have attempted to use inadequately tested PCIe adapters in their systems have frequently experienced problems that proved difficult to isolate and diagnose and resulted in delayed projects. - Thoroughly test any new PCIe adapter, including adapters sold or approved by Stratus, with your applications in a test environment before using it in a production environment. - An I/O module can contain different PCIe adapter models.
+- Use only PCle adapters approved by Stratus.
+Before approving a PCle adapter, Stratus thoroughly tests it to make sure that it interacts properly with Stratus systems, including I/O redundancy with a duplexed partner if an active PCle adapter or I/O module fails or is removed from service.
+Customers who have attempted to use inadequately tested PCle adapters in their systems have frequently experienced problems that proved difficult to isolate and diagnose and resulted in delayed projects. - Thoroughly test any new PCIe adapter, including adapters sold or approved by Stratus, with your applications in a test environment before using it in a production environment. - An I/O module can contain different PCIe adapter models.
 However, you must install identical PCIe adapter models in matching I/O module A and B slots.
 For instance, if you install an Intel X550-T2 PCIe adapter in slot 1 of I/O module A, you must install an Intel X550-T2 PCIe adapter in slot 1 of I/O module B.

-Valid PCIe Configurations for ztC Endurance Systems
+Valid PCIe Configurations

-Table 1-7 describes valid PCIe configurations for ztC Endurance systems.
+Table 1-8 describes valid PCIe adapter configurations for each ztC Endurance I/O module.
 To interpret the table, read it from left to right.
-The total number of adapters, starting from the left, cannot exceed the maximum number listed in the right-most column.